amine-Jh/restapispringboot/README.md

 # restapispringboot
 This is a REST web service
+# SQL data base
+provide a sql database with xampp for example
+# Tomcat server
+install the tomcat server
 # IDE
 the project run  on eclipse or intelij

-# Tomcat server

-# SQL data base

-provide a sql database with xampp for example
+# Test it  with postman